antieau/antieau.github.io/seminars.markdown

 permalink: /seminars/
 ---

-I am on sabbatical for 2021, but see the [electronica Algebraic K-Theory Seminar](https://eldenelmanto.com/eakts-electronic-algebraic-k-theory-seminar/) which I co-organized in 2020 and which is continuing in the new year.
+I am on sabbatical for 2021, but see the [electronic Algebraic K-Theory Seminar](https://eldenelmanto.com/eakts-electronic-algebraic-k-theory-seminar/) which I co-organized in 2020 and which is continuing in the new year.